Last updated: April 2020

 - Our legal obligations (for example, to comply with fraud and money laundering regulations);

-- Necessity in order to take steps at the request of prospective clients prior to entering into a contract (for example to provide you with a quote);
+- Necessity in order to take steps at the request of prospective clients prior to entering into a contract (for example to provide you with a quote and in order to undertake the necessary due diligence in certain instances);

 - Necessity for the performance of a contract which we have agreed to enter into at your request (for example to provide you with legal services in our capacity as legal professionals/consultants);